bitwarden/help/_articles/miscellaneous/website-icons.md

 ### Privacy Considerations

 Because a request for an icon contains the hostname of the website stored in your vault, it is important to understand that this feature will "leak" otherwise cryptographically protected information to Bitwarden servers and/or CDN endpoints.
-An example of a icon request looks like the following:
+An example of an icon request looks like the following:

 `https://icons.bitwarden.net/google.com/icon.png`